 Structural changes take time.
 Therefore, small steps lead to success: from recycled labels to the first capsule collections.
 Every measure comes closer to sustainability.
 Cooperations can also do a lot to achieve more.
 Experience and individual knowledge can thus be transformed into applicable, institutional knowledge that is accessible to a large number of actors.

-"33% of Gen Z men and 26% of Gen Z women consider themselves sneaker heads."
-In this context, StockX has become one of the top 10 favorite Gen Z men's high-income websites.
-The online marketplace for streetwear offers with its study StockX Snapshot: The State of Resale a good trend overview of what sold well and will remain popular in 2020, including new developments.
+"33% of Gen Z men and 26% of Gen Z women consider themselves sneakerheads".
+With this in mind, StockX became one of the top 10 favorite high-income Gen Z men's websites.
+With its study StockX Snapshot: The State of Resale, the online marketplace for streetwear offers a good overview of trends, what has been selling well and will remain popular this year, including new developments.

-- In 2019, Artist Merch products were one of the fastest growing segments of the StockX streetwear marketplace.
-It is to be expected here, as more and more artists bring out limited capsule collections to commemorate their albums and tours, that the demand will continue to increase.
+- Last year they belonged to Artist Merch Products to the fastest growing segment of the StockX streetwear marketplace.
+Here, as more and more artists bring out limited capsule collections to commemorate their albums and tours, it is to be expected that demand will continue to grow.

-- Travis Scott's artist merchandise made up 10 of the 100 best streetwear items released in 2019.
-These include his blockbuster collaborations, which helped the Jordan Brand to be number 1 on the 2019 StockX sneaker ranking.
-StockX also expects its upcoming projects with Nike to consolidate its dominance in the secondary market.
+- The artist merchandise from Travis Scott made 10 of the 100 best streetwear items released last year.
+These include Travis Scott's blockbuster collaborations which helped Jordan Brand rank # 1 on the StockX sneaker rankings.
+StockX also expects its upcoming projects with Nike to cement its dominance in the secondary market.

-- Exclusive sneaker news for women almost doubled their share of the secondary market in 2019.
-As brands intensify their efforts to cope with this demographic development, the popularity of women's sneakers is expected to increase.
-Also because the number of women who identify themselves as "sneaker heads" is increasing.
+- Exclusive sneaker news for women has almost doubled its share of the secondary market.
+As brands intensify their efforts to address this demographic change, the popularity of Women's sneakers will rise.
+Also because the number of women who identify as "sneakerheads" continues to grow.

-- In 2019, smaller brands such as New Balance became key players in the resale market.
-2020 should be another big year for these brands.
+- Auch smaller brands, such as New Balance, to major players in the resale market.
+It should be another big year for these brands too.

-- This hype goes into the next round: luxury luggage and men's bags.
-The collaboration with Supreme x Rimowa and Virgil Abloh's Prism Keepall proved that men are increasingly interested in these product categories.
-In 2020 too!
+- This hype goes into the next round: Luxury luggage and men's bags.
+The collaboration with Supreme x Rimowa and Virgil Ablohs Prism Keepall proved that men are increasingly interested in these product categories.